CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Justice-Centered CS Education

-But critical computing ethics are challenged by the hierarchies of knowledge in computing that prioritize ``technical'' skills over ``social'' skills \cite{Raji2021YouUs}. ``Technical'' content---not ``social'' content---is what matters in dominant approaches to CS education.
-An analysis of 200 ``technical'' AI/ML courses by \citeauthor{Saltz2019IntegratingCourses} revealed only 12\% of courses included some mention of ethics.
-Of the 12\% of ``technical'' AI/ML courses that mentioned ethics, ethics-related topics were relegated to the last two classes in the schedule and, in one course, left as a discussion topic only ``if time allows'' \cite{Garrett2020MoreEducation}.
-Dominant approaches to CS education reinforce the perception of CS as an anti-political discipline through the epistemic, cultural, and ideological ``infrastructures of abstraction'' that treat ``technical'' content as the only content that ``counts'' \cite{Malazita2019InfrastructuresSubjects}.
-Integrating ethics can be even more difficult in ``core'' courses such as intro CS \cite{Malazita2019InfrastructuresSubjects}.
+Critical approaches to tech ethics extend these ideas by emphasizing computing's political power to reshape social structures and hierarchies in the eye of the designer \cite{Ko2020ItEducation, Vakil2018EthicsEducation, Vakil2020IveEducation, Ferreira2021DeepScience, Raji2021YouUs, Moore2020TowardsScience, Ryoo2020TakeSchools, Vakil2019ItsPower}.
+Although \citeauthor{Fiesler2020WhatEthics} argue that tech ethics ``could be part of every computing course'' \cite{Fiesler2020WhatEthics}, the inclusion of tech ethics is challenged by the hierarchy of knowledge in computing that prioritizes ``technical'' skills over ``social'' skills \cite{Raji2021YouUs}.
+An analysis of 200 ``technical'' artificial intelligence and machine learning courses by \citeauthor{Saltz2019IntegratingCourses} revealed only 12\% of courses included some mention of ethics; and of these 12\% of courses, ethics-related topics were relegated to the last two classes in the schedule and, in one course, left as a discussion topic only ``if time allows'' \cite{Garrett2020MoreEducation}.

+The exclusion of ethics in computing courses produce a kind of epistemic violence where dominant, ``technical'' ways of knowing CS are reinforced while marginalized, ``social'' ways of knowing CS are diminished. \citeauthor{Malazita2019InfrastructuresSubjects} observe this tension embedded in the emphasis on abstraction: the fundamental concept that some details or information are more relevant to a computational solution than others.
+The absence of ethics combined with the emphasis on abstraction defines CS education as not just apolitical (disregarding political or ethical values) but rather \emph{anti-political}: computing is framed as a means of ``solving'' complex social problems by defining abstractions to manage complexity \cite{Malazita2019InfrastructuresSubjects}.